-It will help you sleep like a rock.
+It will help you to sleep like a rock.

 It will lower your cholesterol, blood pressure and blood sugar.

-It will help protect against type 2 diabetes, heart disease and certain types of cancers.
+It will help to protect against type 2 diabetes, heart disease and certain types of cancers.

-It will stop you from ever being constipated again.
+It will prevent you from ever being constipated again.

-It will help you reach the perfect weight for your frame.
+It will help you to reach the perfect weight for your frame.